 What Does It Mean if a Bear Has a Collar or Ear Tags?

-A common misconception is that a tagged bear is a problem bear, and a bear with two ear tags was caught on two different occasions because it was causing problems.
+A common misconception is that a tagged bear in Connecticut is a problem bear, and a bear with two ear tags was caught on two different occasions because it was causing problems.
 Actually, every bear receives two ear tags (one in each ear) the first time it is handled by DEEP, regardless of why it was tagged.
 Most tagged bears have not been caught as problem bears, but rather as part of a project to research the state’s bear population.

 Ear tag color indicates the year the bear was tagged.
 For example, a bear with yellow tags was handled in 2016, and one with pink tags was handled in 2013, regardless of age, gender, or reason for tagging.